StackVista/stackstate-cli/generated/stackstate_api/docs/FullComponent.md

 ### NewFullComponent

-`func NewFullComponent(typeName string, fields []ComponentField, synced []ExternalComponent, relatedResources []RelatedResource, data ComponentData, summary ComponentSummary, highlightMetrics []ComponentMetricSection, actions []ComponentAction, ) *FullComponent`
+`func NewFullComponent(typeName string, fields []ComponentField, synced []ExternalComponent, relatedResources []RelatedResource, links []ComponentPresentationLink, data ComponentData, summary ComponentSummary, highlightMetrics []ComponentMetricSection, actions []ComponentAction, ) *FullComponent`

 NewFullComponent instantiates a new FullComponent object This constructor will assign default values to properties that have it defined,